Skip to Main Content

 • Original materials that do not include materials copyrighted by other individuals or companies

-Please keep in mind attendees come to programs to gather information that can help them do their own jobs more effectively.
+Please keep in mind attendees come to conferences to gather information that can help them do their own jobs more effectively.
 In many cases, the materials they receive will be used in their day-to-day work activities and sometimes in years to come.

 PowerPoint Slides